bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint_challenge_instructions.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+In this Northwind database, the type of relationship between the Employee and Territory tables is one to many.
+This makes sense intuitively because there a single employee usually gets his/her own territory to work on sales of product.
+Moreover, if you look at the employeeterritory table, one employee can have mutiple territorries and all the TerritoryIDs are unique which implies that no two employees can have the same territory.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+Document stores are appropriate when you want to store separate documents inside of a collection rather than storing in columns and rows like SQL.
+One specific use case might be a data structure that is like a resume.
+A JSON representation (as opposed to the SQL schema) might work better here because you can query all of them with one query.
+A situation when a document database would not be appropriate is when a multitude of many to one relationships are present and joins are needed for more insightful querrying, for example joining multiple tables on product ids.

 - What is "NewSQL", and what is it trying to achieve?

+NewSQL is a new type of relational database, mostly built from scratch, that supports the relational data model and uses SQL as the primary interface.
+NewSQL seeks to combine atomicity, cosistency, isolation, and durability of relatioal databases with the scalability of NoSQL.
+It combines the reliability of SQL with the speed and performance of NoSQL.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this